Permit Application Process

 Permits cannot be processed until we receive your original application and any required payments.

 A special use permit is required for any wedding or commitment ceremony held at any location within Yosemite National Park.
 The permit cost is $150 (if event monitoring is required, you will be charged an additional $50 per hour).

 Weddings or ceremonies may be scheduled up to one year in advance and more than 21 days prior to your event.
-Please complete the application [38 kb PDF] and include any special needs of your party (e.g., access for persons with disabilities, elderly guests, etc.).
+Please complete the application [826 kb DOCX] and include any special needs of your party (e.g., access for persons with disabilities, elderly guests, etc.).
 Be sure to include the nonrefundable application fee of $150 with your application.

 Please review the ceremony location list for ceremony sites in Yosemite and indicate the specific location on the application.
-If you are interested in reserving facilities operated by our concessioner, please contact DNC Parks & Resorts at Yosemite.
+If you are interested in reserving facilities operated by our concessioner, please contact Yosemite Hospitality.

-After favorable review of your application, a Special Use Permit will be prepared and mailed to you for signature.
+After favorable review of your application, a special use permit will be prepared and mailed to you for signature.
 Upon receipt, please review, sign and return the permit to our office for final approval.
-The application fee ($50) is nonrefundable after application review and the permit processing fee ($100) is non-refundable after the permit is issued.
+The application fee and permit processing fees are non-refundable once the permit office has received your permit application.
+The applicant's Social Security number (bride or groom) must be listed on the wedding application.
+If the Social Security number is not listed, the permit will not be processed.
+(If you do not have a Social Security number, please contact us.)
 If your ceremony plans change, notify our office immediately.
 After the permit is approved we will send you an authorized copy.
 The approved permit must be in your possession at the time of the ceremony.

 Entrance fees into the park are not waived for either ceremony participants or guests (read more about entrance fees).